lupyuen/lupyuen.github.io/src/lte.md

     [(Like this)](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/0216f6968a82a73b67fb48a276b3c0550c47008a/boards/arm64/a64/pinephone/src/pinephone_pmic.c#L294-L340)

-    (Don't do this if DCDC1 is already powered on)
+    (Skip this if DCDC1 is already powered on)

 1. Set __PL7 to High__ to power on the RF Transceiver and Baseband Processor